Xsidelight/flutter_interview_questions/README.md

 - **Stack** - A stack is an abstract collection that stores data in an ordered sequence.
 There is only one point of entry and exit in a stack.
 A stack uses the model of last in, first out (LIFO) — the last item that goes into the stack is also the first item that goes out of the stack.

+`When to use Map, HashMap and LinkedHashMap`

+**Map**: This is a built-in class in Dart that provides a basic key-value mapping.
+It does not guarantee any specific order of the keys and values, so it is useful when the order of elements does not matter.
+It's an unordered collection of key-value pairs.

+**HashMap**: This is a built-in class in Dart that is similar to Map, but it uses a hash table to store the key-value pairs.
+This allows for faster lookups of keys, but it doesn't maintain the order of the keys.
+It's an unordered collection of key-value pairs, that is good for large number of items.

+    - When the put method is called on a HashMap, it will either add a new key-value pair to the map or update the value for an existing key.
+    - In the context of collections, a bucket is a storage location for a group of similar items.
+In a HashMap, each bucket is used to store one or more key-value pairs that have the same hash code.
+    - A collision in a HashMap occurs when two or more keys have the same hash code and are stored in the same bucket.
+Collisions are resolved by using a technique called open addressing or chaining.

+**LinkedHashMap**: This is a built-in class in Dart that is similar to HashMap, but it maintains the order in which the elements were inserted.
+This means that the keys are iterated in the order they were added.
+It's useful when the order of elements is important and you want to iterate over the elements in that order.

+In general, you can use Map when the order of elements does not matter and you have a small number of items, and HashMap when the order of elements does not matter and you have a large number of items.
+LinkedHashMap is useful when the order of elements is important and you want to iterate over the elements in that order.

 ## const, static and final

 In Dart, there are several keywords that are used to indicate the level of mutability of a variable or a class member.